-Publisher (English): Penguin Books India
+Publisher (English): Penguin Random House India

-Publisher (Marathi translation): Padmagandha Publications
+Publisher (Marathi): Padmagandha Publications

 In this nuanced and poignant novel that draws upon true events, Navtej Sarna tells the unusual story of the last Maharaja of Punjab.
 As the British annexed his kingdom, Duleep Singh was separated from his mother as well as his people, taken under British guardianship and converted to Christianity.
 He was transported to England to live the life of a country squire – an exile that he had been schooled to seek himself.

 The Exile is a compelling and deeply moving portrait of one of the most tragic Sikh figures in Indian history.